mss123456789/javascript/README.md

 # javascript
-This is my first javascript project which is based on digital clock system.
+This is my first javascript project which is based on analog clock system.